 Something you should add to your study routine is mimicking the routine of the test.
 The LSAT is divided into several time blocks and sections.
 You’ll want to get into the habit of focusing for that amount of time so you can perform at your best in the exam.
 If you prepare yourself by setting up your study sessions in a similar manner, you’ll be in good shape.

 The LSAT is 3 hours and 45 minutes long.
 This time includes a 15-minute break that’s given halfway through the exam.

 The exam has about 100 multiple-choice questions in total.
 Each section has more questions than you’ll be able to answer in the given time block, so you’re not expected to be able to finish every single one.
 The exam is positively marked, meaning The LSAT only counts up correct answers and won’t penalize you for unfinished or incorrect answers.

 Accuracy is important, so don’t allow yourself to work so fast that you can’t answer questions correctly.
 If you’re unable to answer a question, you can either try to come back to it later or take a guess.

-Saving questions for later probably isn't the best strategy, however.
-They intentionally give you more questions than can be answered in 35 minutes, so what you save for later probably won't be answered at all.
-Since your score is based on correct answers, guessing on the questions you aren't certain about won't hurt.
-You'll at least have a slight chance of getting it right and scoring points for it.
+Saving questions for later probably isn’t the best strategy, however.
+They intentionally give you more questions than can be answered in the allotted 35 minutes, so what you save for later probably won’t be answered at all.
+On the other hand, since your score is based on correct answers, guessing the questions you aren’t sure about won’t hurt.
+You’ll at least have a slight chance of getting it right and scoring points for it.